Dennis Erickson: Oregon State

 At the close of the 2000 season's bowl games, the Beavers were ranked fourth nationally in the AP Poll, their highest final ranking ever.
 Some media outlets suggested Oregon State would have been a favorite to win the BCS Championship at the Orange Bowl had they been selected.

 Before the 2001 season, Sports Illustrated ranked Oregon State as the number one team in the nation.
 However, a lack of returning talent from the 2000 team took its toll, and the Beavers went 5–6.
-Among the players who hail from Erickson's high-octane 2000 team are NFL stars Chad Johnson and T. J. Houshmandzadeh; both were selected in the 2001 NFL Draft by the Cincinnati Bengals.
+Among the players who hail from Erickson's high-octane 2000 team are NFL stars Chad Johnson and T. J. Houshmandzadeh; both were selected in the 2001 NFL draft by the Cincinnati Bengals.

 Erickson was named Sporting News National Coach of the Year in 2000, and his name came up for several high-profile college football positions.
 In late 2000, Erickson was a primary choice to fill the vacant position at USC, however he spurned a $7.2 million, five-year contract to remain with the Beavers, and the position eventually went to Pete Carroll.

 Erickson remained coach at Oregon State for four seasons (1999–2002) before accepting another coaching position in the NFL.
 His early departure left some OSU fans angry with him for not finishing-out his contract, but he is still credited with playing a leading role in reviving the Beavers football program.
 Mike Riley returned to Corvallis to succeed Erickson as head coach in 2003.

+In 2020, he was inducted into the Beavers Athletic Hall of Fame.